netmet1/constellation_nodectl/README.md

     peers   | - show a list of all IP addresses found on the network.

+    list    | - show a list of all the profiles currently available on this version
+                of nodectl.

     whoami  | - show your system's external ip

-    id      | - show your system's node id address
+    id      | - show your system's node id address nodeid  | - show your system's node id address

     restart | - restart node services on Node and join

     restart_only | - restart node services on Node but don't join.

+    -csl check_seedlist | - check the seed list access to see if your nodeid is present on the seed list

     -sr slow_restart | - restart the node with a 600 second delay to
                          make sure it is fully off the network in the